DMVis/DMVis/documentation/components/Bar.md

 - Type: `boolean`
 - Default: `true`

-Whether the bar is vertical bar or horizontal.
+Toggles whether the bar is a vertical- or horizontal bar.

 ### color